 While these top-of-the-line cars came with power brakes, the power steering on this 300C was still an optional extra costing $107.
 Also non standard were the power windows on this car which cost $125 when the car was new.

 If you wanted to order a 300C during the 1957 model year prices started at $4,929 for the Sport Coupe.
 Chrysler managed to sell 1,918 of them which was actually a 70% increase on the previous year’s sales.
-The convertible was new that year and came in at $5,359 with just 484 sold.
+The convertible was new that year and priced at $5,359 with just 484 sold.

 This ’57 Chrysler 300C is currently for sale on eBay. (follow the link for even more photos)